continue reading." /> continue reading." />

 Then: Circa 1894, this Stick-Eastlake Queen Anne style was built by Dr. Roland Lee Rosson with modern accommodations including as electric lights, hot and cold running water and a telephone.

-Now: The house was restored to its original condition, and now serves as a museum that offers guided tours Wednesday through Sunday.
+Now: The house was restored to its original condition, and now serves as a museum.

 Then: A.F.C.
 Kirchoff, a prominent liquor dealer in Phoenix, had the house built in 1901.
-In 1906, Kirchoff sold the home to a Glendale rancher and warehouse owner, Alejandro Silva, which he owned until 1977.
+In 1906, Kirchoff sold the home to a Glendale rancher and warehouse owner, Alejandro Silva, who owned it until 1977.

-Now: Nearly 118 years old, you can experience the historic home first hand by dining at the new restaurant, Anhelo, in Heritage Square and Science Park.
+Now: Still standing at 119 years old, you can experience the historic home first-hand by planning a date night at restaurant Anhelo in Heritage Square and Science Park.

 Then: Phoenix businessman George Luhrs founded the neoclassical Luhrs Buiding in 1924.
 Just to the west, Luhrs Tower is a 14-story Art Deco building that was built five years later, in 1929.